AmadeusITGroup/docu.me/docuDemo/README.md

 Docu.Me - Documentation Portal Generator
 =================================
+Docu.Me is a static site generator for API documentation and is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) f.k.a Swagger.

 This repo contains the content and specifications for the [Amadeus Travel Innovation Sandbox](https://sandbox.amadeus.com).
-Check out [our site](https://sandbox.amadeus.com) for more details.

 This is a Spring boot project built with [Spring Tool Suite](https://spring.io/tools) (STS) .
-You can download/clone and import it as an existing project into workspace.
+You can download/clone the repo and import it as an existing project into workspace.
 It is a Maven project so has all required dependencies in the pom.xml.

 ### Prerequisites